 David L Copolov AO MB BS PhD FRACP FRANZCP DPM (Melb) MPM (Monash).

 Pro Vice-Chancellor, Major Campuses and Student Engagement, Monash University, and Professor of Psychiatry at Monash University and the University of Melbourne.

-Robert S Osborn BA (Hons) LLB (Hons) LLM
+Robert S Osborn KC BA (Hons) LLB (Hons) LLM

 Field W Rickards BSc (Hons) MEd PhD

 Dean Emeritus of Education; Professorial Fellow, Melbourne School of Government, University of Melbourne

 Megan S Robertson MB BS FANZCA FFICANZCA FRACP FJFICM